 Given the unique structure of the System, managing reputational risk is the direct responsibility of each System entity.
-(See "Structural Risk Management" on pages 47 and 48 of this Annual Information Statement for a discussion on the structure of the System).
+(See "Structural Risk Management" on pages 50 and 51 of this Annual Information Statement for a discussion on the structure of the System).

 Entities that serve the System at the national level, including the Coordinating Committee, the Presidents' Planning Committee and The Farm Credit Council, will communicate guidance to the System for reputational issues that have broader consequences for the System as a whole.
 These entities support those business and other practices that are consistent with our mission.
-(See pages 14 and 15 of this Annual Information Statement for a discussion on the Coordinating Committee and the Presidents' Planning Committee).
+(See page 15 of this Annual Information Statement for a discussion on the Coordinating Committee and the Presidents' Planning Committee).